casavo/tech-learning/dataScience.md

 ### The Hadoop Ecosystem

 The [Apache Hadoop](https://hadoop.apache.org/) project started in 2006 trying to reimplement [Google work](https://static.googleusercontent.com/media/research.google.com/en//archive/gfs-sosp2003.pdf).
 During the last decade, hundreds of project growth around that sharing the basic setting.
-They are called the **Hadoop Ecosystem**
+They are called the **Hadoop Ecosystem**.

 ### DataOps